axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/managing-and-checking-linux/_index.md

         <span class="code">syslogng 6709 0.0 0.6 308680 13432 ?
 Ss 09:17 0:00 /opt/syslog-ng/libexec/syslog-ng -F --no-caps --enable-core</span>

-  - **Checking the internal logs of {{% productparam "abbrev" %}}**
+  - **Checking the internal logs of {{% param "product.abbrev" %}}**

-    The internal logs of {{% productparam "abbrev" %}} contains informal, warning and error messages.
+    The internal logs of {{% param "product.abbrev" %}} contains informal, warning and error messages.

-    By default, {{% productparam "abbrev" %}} log messages (generated on the <span class="code">internal()</span> source) are written to **`/var/log/messages`**.
+    By default, {{% param "product.abbrev" %}} log messages (generated on the <span class="code">internal()</span> source) are written to **`/var/log/messages`**.

-    Check the internal logs of {{% productparam "abbrev" %}} for any issue.
+    Check the internal logs of {{% param "product.abbrev" %}} for any issue.

   - <span id="stats"></span>**Message processing**

-    The {{% productparam "abbrev" %}} application collects statistics about the number of processed messages on the different sources and destinations.
+    The {{% param "product.abbrev" %}} application collects statistics about the number of processed messages on the different sources and destinations.

     {{% alert title="Note" color="info" %}}

     When using `syslog-ng-ctl stats`, consider that while the output is generally consistent, there is no explicit ordering behind the command.
-Consequently, {{% productparam "companyabbrev" %}} does not recommend creating parsers that depend on a fix output order.
+Consequently, {{% param "product.companyabbrev" %}} does not recommend creating parsers that depend on a fix output order.

     If needed, you can sort the output with an external application, for example, `| sort`.